I. What the Dean’s Excuse Covers

 III.
 When You Won’t Get a Dean’s Excuse

-If you have an annoying, drippy nose, or if you are exhausted after staying up all night playing “Lego Batman,” or if you’re a 49ers fan who can’t get the phrase “No-call!
-No-call!” out of your head, your circumstances won’t fall under the five categories listed above.
+If you have an ouchy papercut, or if you are exhausted after staying up all night playing Mario Kart, or if you’re overwhelmed by the cuteness of this, then your circumstances won’t fall under the five categories listed above.
+Nor do interviews, travel for weddings, academic conferences, or extracurricular activities.
 But if you have any questions about whether your situation does fit those criteria, please talk with me.

 IV.
 What To Do When You Can’t Get a Dean’s Excuse

-TALK TO YOUR INSTRUCTOR.
-Dean’s excuses reschedule coursework deadlines, or test dates, but only in certain circumstances (see below).
+Dean’s excuses reschedule coursework deadlines, or test dates, but only in certain circumstances (see above).
 Dean’s excuses do not cover absences of any kind.
 This is particularly important to remember in courses where attendance counts, such as foreign language classes.
 In those cases, you need to work directly with your instructor to determine how your absence may affect your grade, and what you can do to ensure you cover the material you missed.
-If the only issue is attendance, there is no role for a dean's excuse.
-If your instructor has questions about this policy, you should refer him or her to me.
+If the only issue is attendance, there is no role for a dean’s excuse.
+The good news is that though the faculty allows deans to postpone work only under a narrow band of circumstances, your instructors do have the authority to excuse any work, including in-class work, during the term.
+If your instructors have questions about this policy, you should refer them to me.
 (Remember that most courses that require attendance also have a certain number of allowed absences.
 Guard these jealously so that you can cash them in when necessary.)

-STRIVE FOR BALANCE.
 Did you manage to land a role in a play?
 Are you performing in a singing group?
+Attending a conference?
 Going to a med school or job interview?
 These are all great things.
-So much of the Yale experience occurs outside of the classroom, and the opportunities here seem limitless.
+So much of the Yale experience occurs outside of the classroom, and the opportunities here sometimes seem limitless.
 But remember that such opportunities may come at a cost.
 Extracurricular activities may cause you to miss class or run out of time to do your work.
-You may ask your instructor for an extension for late work--generally the sooner you ask the better--but you must do it sans the dean's excuse.
+You may ask your instructor for an extension for late work–generally the sooner you ask the better–but you must do it sans the dean’s excuse.

 And how do you get the actual piece of paper?
-Come by the office and Sandi will give you a Dean’s Excuse Request Form.
+Come by the office once you are no longer contagious and Mere will give you a Dean’s Excuse Request Form.
 Fill it out so that I have all of the information about the work that you have missed, then set up an appointment.
 Once we meet and I review your Request, I can issue the actual dean’s excuse if appropriate.
 I will not approve any extensions via email.
+Note that most dean’s excuses are issued after the deadline.
+So if you get ill on a weekend, or you can’t meet with me right away, turn in that work as soon as possible and let your instructor know that you’ll be requesting a dean’s excuse.

-I hope that your term goes smoothly and that you have no need for a dean's excuse, but if you do, now you know how they work.
+I hope that your term goes smoothly and that you have no need for a dean’s excuse, but if you do, now you know how they work.
 As always, if you have any questions dean’s excuses or anything else, please see me.
-To make an appointment, call 203-432-0397 or just stop by the office and talk with Sandi.
+To make an appointment, call 203-432-0397 or just come by the office and talk with Mere.

 My very best wishes for a healthy and happy semester!